ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 Successful use of Scrum depends on people becoming more proficient in living five values:

-- **Commitment**: The Scrum Team is dedicated (commits) to reaching its goals and helping one another.
+- **Commitment**: The Scrum Team commits to achieving its goals and to supporting each other.
-- **Focus**: The Scrum Team main focus is on the Sprint work to achieve the best possible progress toward these goals.
+- **Focus**: The primary focus is on the work of the Sprint to make the best possible progress toward these goals.
-- **Openness**: The Scrum Team and its stakeholders are clear about the work and the challenges they face.
+- **Openness**: The Scrum Team and its stakeholders are open (clear) about the work and the challenges.
-- **Respect**: The Scrum Team members respect each other as capable, independent individuals and are respected in the same way by their colleagues.
+- **Respect**: The Scrum Team members respect each other to be capable, independent people, and are respected as such by the people with whom they work.
-- **Courage**: The Scrum Team members have the courage to do the right thing and tackle difficult problems.
+- **Courage**: The Scrum Team members have the courage to do the right thing, to work on tough problems.

 The Scrum Team members learn and explore the values as they work with the Scrum events and artifacts.
 When these values are embodied by the Scrum Team and the people they work with, the empirical Scrum pillars of transparency, inspection, and adaptation come to life building trust.